 To qualify for the honors distinction in the Care for the Underserved Pathway, students must successfully participate, at a minimum, in the following learning activities:

-- CUP Student Club during years 1 and 2 (meets monthly)
+- CUP Scholar Meetings during on-campus years (meets monthly);

 - Collaborative Practice promotes the active participation of relevant cross-disciplinary professions in patient-centered care.